PacificBiosciences/pb-metagenomics-tools/docs/Tutorial-HiFi-MAG-Pipeline.md

 ## Memory and disk space requirements

 Running certain steps in this pipeline will potentially require ~45GB of memory.
-There is a step in GTDB-Tk (pplacer) that can require large amounts memory (~150GB) and temporary disk space (~250GB).
-This workflow allows writing temporary files in GTDB-Tk using the `--scratch_dir /scratch` setting, which reduces the memory requirements drastically (e.g., 150GB rather than 1TB).
-These are known issues with pplacer.
-If run into memory issues with this step please see the discussion [here](https://github.com/Ecogenomics/GTDBTk/issues/124) for potential solutions.
+The step in GTDB-Tk (pplacer) that used to require large amounts memory (~150GB) and temporary disk space (~250GB) has been fixed in the v2.+ release.

 ## Dependencies